-Pre-novice (Period of Discernment and Orientation and Period of Postulancy): two years or more interacting in the life of the Salesian Sisters in one or more of our communities in Australia (Adelaide, Melbourne and/or Sydney).
-In Samoa young women interested in our life join a "Come and See" program.
-If they wish to continue the journey with the Salesian Sisters, they work with our Sisters at Leauva'a in the St. Joseph's Primary School.
-After that they spend one year (pre-novitiate stage) living with the Sisters at Moamoa, Samoa before leaving for Australia to continue their journey with the Sisters.
-At the moment there is no Formation Program in the Solomons Islands yet.
+Pre-novice (Period of Discernment and Orientation and Period of Postulancy): two years or more interacting in the life of the Salesian Sisters in one or more of our communities in Australia (Melbourne and/or Sydney).
+In Samoa and the Solomon Islands young women interested in our life join a "Come and See" program.
+If they wish to continue the journey with the Salesian Sisters, they work with our Sisters usually in one of the Sisters' ministries (works).
+After that they spend one year (pre-novitiate stage) living with the Sisters before leaving for Australia to continue their journey with the Sisters.

 Novice (Period of Novitiate): two years living with the Sisters and more intensive study of our constitutions and deepening of the Christian faith (Liturgy, Scripture, Church etc.) and human development

 First profession to final profession (Period of Temporary Profession to final Profession): a period from six to nine years.
-The young Sister professes her vows in the Institute of the Daughters of Mary Help of Christian and lives fully immersed in the life of the Salesian Sisters in Australia, Samoa, American Samoa and the Solomons Islands.
+The young Sister professes her vows in the Institute of the Daughters of Mary Help of Christian and lives fully immersed in the life of the Salesian Sisters in Australia, Samoa, and the Solomon Islands.